dnsimple/dnsimple-support/content/articles/domain-auto-renewal.md

 ---
 <warning>
-Auto-renewals begin the renewal process 30 days before the domain is set to expire.
-You cannot turn off the auto-renewal process during this time.
-We deliver auto-renewal and expiration notices starting two months before the domain's expiration date.
-Please update your auto-renewal preferences before it reaches the 30-day threshold.
+Auto-renewals begin 30 days before a domain is set to expire.
+The auto-renewal process cannot be stopped or prevented during this 30-day period.
+We deliver auto-renewal and expiration notices starting two months before a domain's expiration date.
+Please update your preferences before the 30-day threshold.
 </warning>

 Auto-renewal reduces the risk of a domain expiring by renewing the domain automatically within 30 days of expiration.
 When auto-renewal is turned on for a domain, we'll attempt to renew it automatically prior to expiration.
 We'll bill your credit card if the renewal is successful.